tonnrueter/piamInterfaces/README.md

 - `idx`: serial number of `variable`
 - `Tier`: importance of variable.
 1 means most important
 - `Comment`: place for comments
+- `weight`: For variables which are weighted averages.
+This column references the variable in the input to be used as a weight.

 To edit a mapping in `R`, use: